markusmoenig/Eldiron/docs/docs/rules.md

 - `hit_bus`
 - `hit_gain`

 These item-level values take precedence over the global rules audio.
-This lets one sword, bow, or spell item use its own sound without changing the shared combat defaults.

 Combat audio is only played when a player is involved:

 - `incoming_fx`: only if the defender is a player
 - `outgoing_fx`: only if the attacker is a player

-Damage kinds are passed through the runtime payload:

-- `deal_damage(...)` defaults to `physical`
-- spells default to `spell`
-- custom kinds like `fire`, `ice`, or `poison` can override the base rule
+## What `take_damage` Receives

 After the server resolves the final amount, `take_damage` receives: